Sign Up

 Conclusion

-In conclusion, patients with Alzheimer’s disease need special care.
-The patient can present with a variety of symptoms based on their current stage of the disease.
-However, the hallmark signs of the disease is that it is a progressive disorder with memory loss and an increased physical impairments over time.
-Symptoms needs to be monitored, and any changes in behavior or activity should be reported.
+In conclusion, patients with Alzheimer's disease need special care.
+The patient can present with a variety of symptoms based on the current stage of the disease.
+However, the hallmark signs of the disease are that it is a progressive disorder with memory loss and increased physical impairments over time.
+Symptoms need to be monitored, and any changes in behavior or activity should be reported.
 Notice their changes in behavior or personality.
-If they suddenly became upset or angry or get depressed, try to identify the problem and report the behavior to the nurse.
+If they suddenly become upset, angry, or depressed, try to identify the problem and report the behavior to the nurse.
 The patient may hide objects or lose interest in objects.
-They may wander excessively, pace or become inappropriate with others.
-The patient may also have delusion or hallucinations.
+They may wander excessively, pace, or become inappropriate with others.
+The patient may also have delusions or hallucinations.
 Remember not to argue with the patient.
-Comfort the patient if they are fearful or use distraction techniques, but if they become combative get help.
-The Alzheimer patient can be well cared for if the providers are able to understand the disease progression and needs of the patient.
+Comfort the patient if they are fearful or use distraction techniques, but if they become combative, get help.
+The Alzheimer's patient can be well cared for if the providers are able to understand the disease progression and needs of the patient.

-You have been caring for Mr. J in his home for 3 months.
-Lately you notice that he has forgotten your name, his wife’s name and his son’s name.
-His wife reports that he is not eating as much and just is not himself lately.
-On this particular visit, Mr. J is trying to get out of bed telling you that he needs to go to work.
-You know that he has been retired for over 10 years.
+You have been caring for Mr. J in his home for three months.
+Lately, you notice that he has forgotten his wife's and son's names.
+His wife reports that he is not eating as much and just has not been himself lately.
+On this particular visit, Mr. J is trying to get out of bed, telling you he needs to go to work.
+You know that he has been retired for over ten years.
 His wife is very concerned and becomes tearful.
 What do you do?

 First, you should help Mr. J calm down.
-If he can get out of bed maybe, he would like to sit in a chair for a while.
-Once he is calmer, you can tell his wife that he is calm and you are going to talk to the nurse.
-Your report should contain the fact that he is more agitated, not eating, seems more confused, and has forgotten names of those around him.
-Before you leave, make sure the patient and his wife are safe and follow any direction the nurse gives you.
+If he can get out of bed, he might like to sit in a chair for a while.
+Once he is calmer, you can tell his wife he is calm, and you will talk to the nurse.
+Your report should contain that he is more agitated, is not eating, seems more confused, and has forgotten the names of those around him.
+Before you leave, ensure the patient and his wife are safe and follow the nurse's directions.

-Today you are assigned to the dementia unit in the long term care facility where you work.
-You are asked to work in the common area helping patients with daily activities including any group activities.
-Just as an activity is about to start the nurse and regular CNA on the floor are called away to deal with a patient that is having an outburst.
+Today, you are assigned to the dementia unit in the long-term care facility where you work.
+You are asked to work in the common area, helping patients with daily activities, including group activities.
+Just as an activity is about to start, the nurse and regular certified nursing assistant (CNA) on the floor are called away to deal with a patient having an outburst.
 The nurse asks that you start working with the two ladies who seem interested in a group activity.
 The women are watching you approach apprehensively.
 What do you do?

-Remember patients with a diagnosis of Alzheimer’s may be paranoid or frightened of new people.
-Approach in a friendly non threatening manner.
-You may want to sit with them so that you are on their level.
+Remember, patients with a diagnosis of Alzheimer's may be paranoid or frightened of new people.
+Approach in a friendly, non-threatening manner.
+You may want to sit with them to be on their level.
 Start by telling them your name in a calm voice.
 Ask them if they would like to do an activity with you.
-You may suggest coloring for example as an activity that allows for movement and conversation.
+You may suggest coloring, for example, as an activity that allows for movement and conversation.
 Watch for signs of agitation or fear.
 Report to the nurse what you did and how the ladies responded.

 Select one of the following methods to complete this course.